CEITECmagnonics/SpinWaveToolkit/docs/source/getting_started.rst

 - one magnetic layer dipolarly coupled to a superconducting layer - :py:class:`.SingleLayerSCcoupled`
 - magnon-polariton in a bulk ferromagnet (very small wavevectors) - :py:class:`.BulkPolariton`

 Let's assume a single magnetic layer for the following examples.
-Therefore, we will use the :py:class:`SingleLayer` class.
+Therefore, we will use the :py:class:`.SingleLayer` class.

 Define your material
 ^^^^^^^^^^^^^^^^^^^^